Israel, Hamas Peace Deal Latest; Federal Worker Layoffs; Health Care Subsidies

 be canceled and which side will do the canceling?

-And it'll be Democrat-oriented because we figure, you know, they started this thing, so they should be Democrat-oriented.
+And it will be Democrat-oriented because we figure, you know, they started this thing, so they should be Democrat-oriented.

 It'll be a lot, and we'll announce the numbers over the next couple of days, but it'll be a lot of people, all because of the Democrats.